kootenpv/yagmail/README.md

 ### Recipients

-And lastly, it is also possible to send to a group of people by providing a list of email strings rather than a single string:
+It is also possible to send to a group of people by providing a list of email strings rather than a single string:

 ```python
 yag.send(to = to)